-Factor analysis, like almost all of data analysis, is just matrix factorization.
-Let be a matrix containing observation of variables (or indicators).
+Factor analysis, like almost all forms of data analysis, is just matrix factorization.
+Let be a matrix containing observations of variables (or indicators).
 We suppose that the variables in can be written as linear combinations of unobserved (or latent) factors, so that

 where is a matrix of coefficients (factor loadings) and is a matrix of latent factors.
 We assume here that the columns of are centered; otherwise we can simply include an intercept term in the model.
 The exact probabilistic model varies, but generally errors are assumed to be normal and uncorrelated across indicators.
 Depending on the research problem, a the covariance of the factors may be specified or estimated freely.
 The model as written is unidentified, and so it is necessary to impose some kind of constraint on the solution, such as prespecifying the values of certain loadings.

 Psychologists are fond of distinguishing between so-called exploratory and confirmatory factor analysis (EFA and CFA), the former of which is generally used to discover relationships between observed variables, while the later is used to test specific models.
 The only real difference between the two is the number of constraints, so I won’t bother making any distinction.